Skip to content

 PlateLens was built around AI photo recognition as its primary logging method, not as a premium add-on.
 The difference is tangible: where other apps offer basic food detection, PlateLens recognizes complex plated meals, identifies individual components of mixed dishes, and estimates portion sizes using spatial depth analysis from standard smartphone cameras.

-In our 90-day test, we logged 847 meals across 12 food categories.
+In our 90-day qualitative evaluation we logged 847 meals across 12 food categories, and within that window ran a tightly controlled 40-meal calorie-accuracy protocol (home-cooked dishes, weighed on a kitchen scale over three days).
 PlateLens identified 96.4% of meals correctly without manual correction.
 For simple dishes (grilled chicken, rice, salad), it achieved near-perfect recognition.
 For complex restaurant dishes and ethnic foods, it handled identification at rates substantially higher than any competing app.
 The 3-second average from snap to full nutritional breakdown is not a marketing figure — in our testing, the median was 2.8 seconds on a mid-range Android device.

 Nutritional depth: 82+ micronutrients